Stir Fried Snow Pea Leaves with Garlic. Snow pea tips stir fried with garlic, ginger, in a tasty light sauce. Ready in 10 minutes or less!

 Instructions

-- Wash your snow pea leaves in cold water until water runs clear.
-Strain out excess water.
+- Strain out as much excess water in the leaves as possible.
 If needed, remove any tough stems or curly tendrils by hand.

-- In a small bowl, mix Sauce ingredients until combined.
+- In a small bowl, mix sauce ingredients until combined and set aside.

-- In a large wok or pan set on medium heat, add avocado oil.
-Toss in ginger and garlic and stir fry until fragrant, about 10-20 seconds.
+- Heat vegetable oil in a large wok or pan on medium heat.
+Stir fry ginger and garlic until fragrant, about 10 seconds.

 - Next toss in snow pea leaves and mix with garlic and ginger.
 Cook until snow pea leaves have softened, about 1-2 minutes.